Hebilicious/server-block-nuxt/README.md

 All HTTP methods are supported.

+### Custom route

-You can override the default destination  :
+You can override the default route convention with the `path` attribute  :

 ```html
 <server lang="ts" path="/not-api/this/is/cool">